 This guidance should be considered alongside CAP’s 'Guidance on the advertising of “free trials” or other promotional offer subscription models'.

-CAP’s 'Guidance on the advertising of free trials or other promotional offer subscription models' sets out the requirements of the Code in detail.
-Marketers should consider their own promotions and the associated terms and determine what should be included.
-This is likely to include:
+CAP’s 'Guidance on the advertising of “free trials” or other promotional offer subscription models' sets out the requirements of the Code in detail.
+This guidance makes clear that, when advertising subscription offers, significant information is likely to include: